RahulSinghRaj/tele-shilling-bot-test/README.md

 3. Clone the repository or download zip file
 (Search google how to do this will be easier for you)

 4. Fill all the infos in the folder
+If you want to use image,
+replace image file for img/shill.png
 ![plot](./res/cfg.png)

 4-1. cfg/app.txt